 Trust.Zone uses AES 256-bit encryption, which is extremely secure and is used by banks and militaries.

-I found the Windows configuration process for WireGuard annoying and buggy.
-I was finally able to install it after several frustrating tries.
+We found the Windows configuration process for WireGuard annoying and buggy.
+We were finally able to install it after several frustrating tries.
+But, I don’t recommend attempting to use additional protocols with Trust.Zone.
+Top VPNs let you easily switch between protocols as soon as their apps are installed.

 IP, DNS, WebRTC, and IPv6 Leaks